Informational

 Jeweller CCTV Coverage Zones and Camera Placement

-This guide focuses on where jewellers systems usually deliver the strongest value first, and how to avoid wasting budget on broad views that do not answer the real questions later.
+This guide focuses on where jeweller systems usually deliver the strongest value first, and how to avoid wasting budget on broad views that do not answer the real questions later.
+On jeweller jobs, the placement logic should be driven by robbery risk, distraction theft, high-value showcase interaction, staff-only stock movement, and after-hours intrusion toward stock or strongroom areas.

 Supporting Guide